Tlloyd072/CMPG-323-Overview-30730333/README.md

   ## gitignore file
-  All raw data that the user/client need not know about will be stored away in this file as per project requirement.
+  All raw data (records in the database) that the user/client need not know about will be stored away in this file as per project requirement.

   ## Credential storage area
-  private credentinals will be written in the project dcocument and will be shared with collaborators.
+  private credentinals (login details) will be written in the project dcocument and will be shared with collaborators.
 Alternatively, a link to them could also be provided.

   ## Licence